First, before you say anything, I know “healthy” and “refried” are a contradiction in terms.

 Most refried bean recipes consist of a smooth puree of pinto beans mixed with tons of lard to made them creamy.
 Just the thought of lard makes me want to gag, but I do love the taste of those creamy beans.
 I came up with this healthier version so Kenya and Chloe don’t have to miss out entirely on my great food memory.
 This twist on refried beans retain the soft and creamy texture of the original and are also a perfect puree for babies.
 And toddlers, big kids, Mommy and Daddy, too!

-- 1 14 Oz Can Pinto Beans, drained and rinsed
+- 1 14 ounce can pinto beans drained and rinsed

 - Heat olive oil in a small heavy bottomed pot.

 - Saute the onions for 5 minutes or until translucent.
 Add the garlic and cook another minute.

 - Add the pinto beans and salt to the onions and mash with a potato masher or fork.

 - Add water, stir and cook until heat through.